 Shamar Betts, born in 2000, is a child of the new millennium, but it hasn’t helped him very much.
 He grew up on the South Side of Chicago, where his mother worked at a hospital.
 At St. Ethelreda, a private Catholic school, he learned to play chess with the award-winning school club.
 When his mother died of a heart condition 11-year-old Shamar was sent to live with relatives in Tchula, Mississippi.

-Today Amtrak trains bound for New Orleans fly through the town of 2000 without stopping, but in 1964 Tchula was ground zero for Freedom Summer activism.
+Today Amtrak trains bound for New Orleans fly through the town of two thousand without stopping, but in 1964 Tchula was ground zero for Freedom Summer activism.
 Civil rights activist Micky Schwerner had worked in Tchula just a few weeks before he and two other activists were murdered by Ku Klux Klansmen, with the participation of local law enforcement, in nearby Philadelphia, Mississippi.
 By the time Betts came to live in Tchula, the town’s challenges were such that they were summed up in a 2015 Guardian article entitled “The Poorest Town in the Poorest State.”
 The median household income ($14,000) and the life expectancy (67) are among the lowest in the nation.

 Far away from Tchula, however, a new civil rights era was brewing, thanks to phone cameras and social media.
 In 2012, 17-year-old African American Trayvon Martin was shot by a community watch member who found Trayvon’s hoodie (and race) suspicious.
 When the shooter was acquitted in 2013, a new hashtag, #BlackLivesMatter, provided a place for African Americans to share their feelings of injustice.
 In 2014, African American Eric Garner died after being placed in a chokehold by New York City police.
 A video shared online spurred protests, but also an inquiry.
-One month later unarmed 18 -ear-old African American Michael Brown died after being shot by police in Ferguson, Missouri.
+One month later unarmed 18-year-old African American Michael Brown died after being shot by police in Ferguson, Missouri.
 Again, social media posts and nightly protests drew attention to the local history of racialized policing.
 In 2015, 25-year-old African American Freddie Carlos Gray died after suffering a spinal cord injury while being taken for a “rough ride” in a Baltimore police van.
 The medical examiner ruled it a homicide, yet none of the six officers charged were found guilty.
 This time social media posts spurred national protests but also a federal review of Baltimore police practices.

 The same year Shamar Betts graduated from middle school in Mississippi.